cal-itp/benefits/docs/configuration/transit-provider.md

 ## Configuration for development and testing

+_These items can all be done in parallel._

+### Initial Littlepay configuration

 For development and testing, only a Littlepay customer group is needed since there is no need to interact with any discount product.
 (We don't have a way to tap a card against the QA system to trigger a discount and therefore have no reason to associate the group with any product.)

 This work can begin once the provider has a contract in place with Littlepay.

-### Steps

-1. Cal-ITP uses the transit provider's Littlepay merchant ID to create a customer group in the Littlepay QA environment for each type of eligibility (e.g. senior).
+- Cal-ITP uses the transit provider's Littlepay merchant ID to create a customer group in the Littlepay QA environment for each type of eligibility (e.g. senior).
   - _Typically performed by provider's Account Manager_
   - For each group that's created, a group ID will be returned and should be set as the `group_id` on a new `LittlepayGroup` in the Benefits database.
 (See [Configuration data](../data/) for more on loading the database.)
-1. Cal-ITP requests and receives API access to Littlepay QA for the new provider.
+- Cal-ITP requests and receives API access to Littlepay QA for the new provider.
   - _Typically requested by a developer via email to Littlepay_

-   - Can happen in parallel with the above group creation step
+### Basic provider data configuration

 1. Cal-ITP creates a new `TransitAgency` in the local or dev environment.
    - Once the code changes above are in place, add a new transit agency with the following:
      - Slug: Choose the one added in code